 The NewSchools Leadership Council is a dedicated and accomplished cohort of investors that provides strategic guidance to NewSchools’ leadership and portfolio ventures.
 The Council convenes formally twice a year, and works closely with NewSchools staff and our entrepreneurs throughout the year.

-Allison Thoreson Bhusri graduated from Dartmouth College and the Stanford Graduate School of Business.
-She has over 15 years of business experience, and is currently consulting as a product lead in the Business Incubation Group at eBay.
-Prior to joining eBay, she spent four years in brand management at the Ghirardelli Chocolate Company.
+Allison graduated from Dartmouth College and the Stanford Graduate School of Business.
+She has over 15 years of business experience, and is currently an angel investor and advisor to several technology startups.
+Previously, she was a product lead consultant in the Business Incubation Group at eBay.
+Prior to eBay, she spent four years in brand management at the Ghirardelli Chocolate Company.
 She started her career in finance, first at Morgan Stanley & Co., and then in private equity.
 She serves as a trustee of Gateway Public Schools.
-Allison and her husband Aneel have one child.

 Adam Cioth worked as in investment banker for ten years at Goldman Sachs in New York and for five years for Volpe Brown Whelan in San Francisco, where he served as Head of the Investment Banking Division before launching his own advisory firm, Rolling Hills Capital, serving early-stage technology companies.
 For the past ten years Adam has served on the board of directors of the French American International School and International High School, including two years as Chair of the Finance Committee and six years as Chair of the Board.
 Since 2003 Adam has served on the Advisory Board of the California HealthCare Foundation’s Leadership Program involved with curriculum development, program marketing and selection of program fellows.
 Since June 2011 Adam has served on the board of Leadership Public Schools, a charter school management organization headquartered in Oakland, CA. Adam received a B.A. from Princeton University, studied graduate-level International Economics at the Université François Rabelais in Tours, France, and received an M.B.A. from the Stanford Graduate School of Business.